Toward

-During the Second World War, the Toward area was a training centre called HMS Brontosaurus also known as the No 2 Combined Training Centre (CTC), based at Castle Toward.
+During World War II, the Toward area was a training centre called HMS Brontosaurus also known as the No 2 Combined Training Centre (CTC), based at Castle Toward.

 Castle Toward

 Nearby is Castle Toward, a former country house built close to the ruined Toward Castle.
 Castle Toward was used as an outdoor education centre.
 The grounds were also used as a location for the children's BBC TV series Raven.
 Sold by Argyll and Bute Council to a private individual in 2016.

 Toward Point Lighthouse

 Toward Point has one of the eighteen lighthouses built by Robert Stevenson.

 Highland Boundary Fault

 The Highland Boundary Fault passes Toward, as it crosses Scotland from Isle of Arran in the west to Stonehaven on the east coast.
 The geological fault line formed around 430 million years ago.

 Sports

-Toward Sailing Club provides racing, cruising and training.
+Toward Seasports Club provides racing, cruising and training.